What is stapling?

 How you can help your employees achieve their dream retirement

 While stapling may prevent the creation of multiple accounts, in some cases the stapled fund may not be in an employee’s best interests, or it could be timely that they review their current stapled fund.
-An employee's stapled fund may have higher fees, not have adequate insurance cover or they could be paying more for cover than they otherwise would.
+An employee's stapled fund may have higher fees and costs, not have adequate insurance cover or they could be paying more for cover than they otherwise would.
 The stapled fund may have also failed APRA’s Performance Test – an annual test of MySuper products that compares:

 That's why it's important to share information about your default superannuation arrangements with new starters during the onboarding process and provide them with the ATO Superannuation standard choice form so they can make an informed choice about which preferred fund to nominate and where to invest their super.
 Remember, the new stapling obligations only apply in circumstances where a new employee does not make a choice of super fund.